The V5 Optical Sensor is one of the powerful V5 sensors which are designed for complete integration with the V5 robotics platform.

 Reading Optical Sensor Values.

 It is helpful to use the Device Info screen on the V5 Robot Brain to see the information the Optical Sensor is returning.
-This can be done with the sensor connected to the Brain by:
+This can be done with the sensor connected to the Brain with the following steps:

 Note: Be sure the V5 Robot Brain has the latest version of firmware.